-- It is a 27 amino acid containing polypeptide and resembles glucagon in many ways.
+- It is a 27 amino acid containing polypeptide and resembles glucagon.

 - Secretin is synthesized by the mucosa of the upper small intestine.

-- It is released in response to the presence of HCl in chime in the duodenum which is passed on from the stomach.
+- It is released in response to HCl in a chime in the duodenum which is passed on from the stomach.

-- Secretin stimulates pancreatic cells to produce bicarbonate (HCO3–) in order to neutralize HCl.
+- Secretin stimulates pancreatic cells to produce bicarbonate (HCO3–) to neutralize HCl.